Kyriosity/read-write/README+/software/README+/dev-docu.md

 ## Summary

-1. Documentation is essential for reusable and evolving design.
-Its shortage will later require extra efforts to (re)gain focus on a software part and obfuscate substantial concepts.
+1. Docu shortage will obfuscate substantial concepts and require essential efforts to (re)gain focus on a software part later<sup>🔖</sup>.
-2. Design documentation isn't a side-effect of development but a separate task, requiring resources, enthusiasm, and skills.
-Treat this as a kind of sub-project but without much formalism.
+2. Instead of being a side-effect of development docu shall be an acknowledged task, requiring resources and enthusiasm.
+3. Docu shall evolve along with software for accuracy and mutual contribution.

-3. You are the consumer&nbsp;Nr1 of these docs - it's only a week to lose a grasp on the "unfocused" design part.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>🔖</sup> <sub>You are self the consumer&nbsp;Nr1 of this product - it's only a week to lose a grasp on the "unfocused" design part.</sub>

 🔚